Journées du Patrimoine 2025 in Paris: exceptional opening of the Romanian Embassy

-The Journées du Patrimoine (Heritage Days) take place in Paris over the weekend of December 21 and 22, and provide an opportunity to discover places that are rarely open to the public, such as the Palais de Béhage, home to the Romanian Embassy.
+The Journées du Patrimoine (Heritage Days) take place in Paris on the weekend of September 20 and 21, 2025, and provide an opportunity to discover places that are rarely open to the public.
+If you're looking for exceptional openings, there's nothing like a visit to the Palais de Béhage, where the Romanian Embassy is located today.

-The Journées du Patrimoine 2024 (Heritage Days 2024) are coming to the capital on the weekend of September 21 and 22!
+The Journées du Patrimoine 2025 are coming to the capital on the weekend of September 20-21!
 Launched in France in 1984, they now exist in some fifty European countries and are known as the European Heritage Days.
 Initiated by the French Ministry of Culture, the aim of these days is to enable the general public to discover or rediscover the country's cultural, architectural and historical heritage.
 This year, theRomanian Embassy is opening its doors for a guided tour of the premises.

-Visuel Paris MontmartreVisuel Paris MontmartreVisuel Paris MontmartreVisuel Paris Montmartre Journées du Patrimoine 2024: our selection of walks in Paris
+Visuel Paris MontmartreVisuel Paris MontmartreVisuel Paris MontmartreVisuel Paris Montmartre Journées du Patrimoine 2025: our selection of walks for an exciting weekend in Paris

-The Journées du Patrimoine 2024 (Heritage Days 2024) are an opportunity to discover Paris in a whole new way, and to explore every nook and cranny on a range of cultural, unusual and romantic outings!
-Here's our best-of list of things to do in Paris over the weekend of September 21 and 22, 2024.
+The Journées du Patrimoine 2025 (Heritage Days 2025) are an opportunity to discover Paris in a whole new way, and to explore every nook and cranny on cultural, historical, unusual or romantic outings!
+Here's our best-of list of things to do in Paris over the weekend of September 20 and 21, 2025.
 [Read more]

-Le Jardin de l'Institut SuédoisLe Jardin de l'Institut SuédoisLe Jardin de l'Institut SuédoisLe Jardin de l'Institut Suédois Journées du Patrimoine 2024 in Paris: the program for institutes and cultural centers
+Le Jardin de l'Institut SuédoisLe Jardin de l'Institut SuédoisLe Jardin de l'Institut SuédoisLe Jardin de l'Institut Suédois Journées du Patrimoine 2025: the program for Paris institutes and cultural centers

 Practical information